 There is a story (and there is always a grain of truth in every story) that the wake is really about celebrating life in the face of a life extinguished.
-There are tales told of priests tutting over the licentious behaviour of the assembled bereaved.
-Yet atavisms of the ritual, laying the dead to rest must have been to ensure that life went on.
-It is said that in some districts priests policed the wake to make sure that any procreating only happened between those maritally licensed to do so.
+There are tales told of priests' disapproval over the licentious behavior of the assembled bereaved.
+Part of the ritual, laying the dead to rest must have been to ensure that life went on.
+It is said that in some districts, priests policed the wake to make sure that any procreating only happened between those maritally licensed to do so.
 Wakes are more sedate affairs in Ireland these days and there is speculation that the Great Famine did much to curtail more libidinous activities inspired by death.

-If the person is very old, as was my neighbour Delia who was six months from her centenary, then this are lively social occasions where you catch up on news and exchange fond memories.
-If the person is young and felled by a trying disease like cancer then the wake can be a subdued affair where the entire community is united in the grief at the loss of someone who it can only be felt passed before their time.
+If the person is very old, then the wake is a lively social occasion where you catch up on news and exchange fond memories.
+If the person is young and felled by a trying disease like cancer, then the wake can be a subdued affair where the entire community is united in the grief at the loss of someone who passed before their time.
 In all cases, these are community events and illustrate the social cohesion in the locality.

-Then comes 'The Removal' where the is a private time for the family too say farewell and the deceased is removed to the chapel if they are Catholic or church if Protestant.
-The night before the funeral prayers are said and there is an opportunity to come and pay respects to the family if you have not been able to get to the house for the wake.
+Then comes 'The Removal' where there is a private time for the family to say farewell and the deceased is removed to the chapel if they are Catholic or church if Protestant.
+The night before the funeral prayers are said, there is an opportunity to come and pay respects to the family if you have not been able to get to the house for the wake.
 The following day will be the funeral mass or service and the burial.
 In general, it is considered good form to attend the Funeral House, Removal or Funeral itself.
 Funeral ritual is sacrosanct and employers are generally very understanding about being absent for even extended family funerals.
 For small communities, it is not unusual for places of business to close during a funeral.

 Funerals tend to be huge affairs with mourners being invited back to a hotel or restaurant for the funeral meal.
 These are social events and it's not unusual for people to joke and laugh and hug and slap backs.
 Life goes on.
 We have wept.
 We have prayed.
 We have laid our friend or loved one in the ground.
 Now we eat.
 We keep up our strength.
 We go on.
 In essence, that is the Irish wake.